Early Childhood Education

 Upon completion of this course, the student will be able to:

-- SLO #1: Analyze major developmental milestones for children from conception through adolescence in the areas of physical, psychosocial, cognitive and language development using research based methodologies.
+- SLO #1: Analyze the developmental progress of children from conception through adolescence in physical, social, emotional, and cognitive domains.

-- SLO #5: Differentiate characteristics of typical and atypical development at various stages.
+- Differentiate between characteristics of typical and atypical development.

-- Review the importance of inclusive programs to support children with atypical development.
+- Review the importance of inclusive programs in supporting children from diverse backgrounds and children with disabilities and developmental differences.

 - Validate the role of play and its relationship to development at various stages.